charmbracelet/bubbletea/tutorials/commands/README.md

 Commands in Bubble Tea
 ======================

-This is the second tutorial for Bubble Tea covering commands, which deal with I/O. The tutorial assumes you have a working knowledge of Go and a decent understanding of [the first tutorial][basics].
+This is the second tutorial for Bubble Tea, covering commands, which deal with I/O. The tutorial assumes you have a working knowledge of Go and a decent understanding of [the first tutorial][basics].